Celebrity makeup artists recommend their favorite long-lasting lipsticks

 Lime Crime Matte Velvetine Liquid Lipstick ($20; nordstrom.com)

 Channel your inner '90s supermodel (no overdrawn lip liner required) with the color Cindy, a flattering terracotta brown.
-These fast-drying liquid lipsticks glide effortlessly over your pout without making your lips look dehydrated.
+These fast drying liquid lipsticks glide effortlessly over your pout without making your lips look dehydrated.
 This cruelty-free and vegan-friendly liquid lipstick also pairs well with lip gloss, and will definitely last throughout your next soiree.

 _______________________________________________________________________________